5th – 8th Grade

 The middle school music program is centered around choral music, including an extra-curricular Festival Choir.
 Through varied repertoire including folk songs, partner songs, rounds, traditional classical pieces, and popular music, students learn proper vocal techniques and continue their growth in music literacy.

-The art program is organized around imagination, invention, observation, communication and expression.
+The art program is organized around imagination, innovation, invention, observation, communication and expression.
 Students learn that art is a means to communicate feelings and ideas, to articulate what they think and know, to reflect upon issues, and to come to a clearer understanding of themselves, their culture, and other people.
 Through art, our students seek to inform, inspire and move others emotionally or intellectually.

 Students at WNS experience theatre arts classes in fifth through eighth grades, developing rehearsal and performance skills, but mainly providing the opportunity for students to develop empathy, self-confidence, public speaking, and communication and collaboration skills.
 While each grade level participates in its own Theatre Art production, all middle school students have the opportunity to apply for several performing arts electives.